 Contact on behalf of FOREX

 It has transpired that there have been attempts to scam people by using FOREX's name in order to offer fraudulant investment opportunities, or to acquire payment card numbers or internet banking codes, or other confidential information.
-FOREX never contacts its customers in order to obtain codes for the customer's payment cards or bank accounts, nor does any other bank, or for example the police.
+FOREX never contacts its customers in order to obtain codes for the customer's payment cards or bank accounts, nor does any bank, or for example the police.
 Also, FOREX never contacts the customer in order to offer services, unless returning a prior request by the customer.

 Lottery prizes and inheritance from a stranger